How To Render in Premiere Pro?

 - Finally, click

-Exportto create the final video.
+Exportto create the last video.
 Premiere Pro will start exporting your sequence, and this process may take some time depending on the length and complexity of the sequence and the power of your computer.

 Remember to always save your project before exporting to prevent any loss of progress.
 If Adobe has updated Premiere Pro after my knowledge cutoff, the process could be slightly different.
 Make sure to refer to the most current information if you encounter issues or if the interface looks different than what I’ve described.